Around the Gysin triangle I: Introduction

 Then the following diagram, with $i$,$j$,$k$,$l$,$i'$ the evident closed immersions, is commutative~:

-\end{thm*} Whereas formula (2) gives the functoriality of the Gysin triangle with respect to the Gysin morphism, formula (3) is special to the residue morphism and analog to the change of variable theorem for the residue of differential forms.
+\end{thm*} This theorem can be understood as follows: the commutativity of square (1) in fact gives the functoriality of the Gysin morphism (take $Y'=Z$) ; the commutativity of square (2) shows the Gysin triangle is functorial with respect to the Gysin morphism of a closed immersion.
+Finally the commutativity of square (3) reveals the differential nature of the residue morphism: it can be seen as an analogue of the change of variable theorem for computing the residue of differential forms.\footnote{In fact, one can show that the residue morphisms of motives induces the usual residue on differential forms via De Rham realization.}

-We use this result to construct the Gysin morphism $f^*:M(X) \rightarrow M(Y)(d)[2d]$ of a projective morphism $f:Y \rightarrow X$ of codimension $d$, by considering a factorization of $f$ into a closed immersion and the projection of a projective bundle.
-Indeed, in the case of a projective bundle $p:P \rightarrow X$ of rank $n$, the Gysin morphism $p^*:M(X) \rightarrow M(P)(-n)[-2n]$ is given by the twists of the canonical embedding through the projective bundle isomorphism (recalled in \ref{proj_bdle_iso}):